massalabs/massa-web3/README.md

 ## Contributing and testing

-1. Run `yarn install` to install all deps
+1. Run `npm run install` to install all deps
-2. Run `yarn run build` to build distribution content
+2. Run `npm run run build` to build distribution content
-3. Run `yarn run test` to run integration and unit tests
+3. Run `npm run test` to run integration and unit tests